kchu100/SQL/README.md

 **Normalization:**
 - process of removing redundant data by splitting the table in a well-defined maner.
 Saves storage space.
+- improve data consistency, query performance, simplied database design, easier database maintenance

 **De-Normalization:**
 - process of adding up redundant data to speed up complex queries in order to acheive better performance.

+***5 forms of Normalization***

+	1. First Normal Form (1NF): Each table cell contains a single value and each column has a unique name.
+Eliminate duplicate data and simplify queries.
+ 	2. Second Normal Form (2NF): Eliminates redundant data by requiring each non-key attribute be dependent on primary key.
+Each column is directly related to primary key.
+  	3. Third Normal Form (3NF): All non-key attributes are independent of each other.
+Builds on 2NF.
+   		- Boyce-Codd Normal Form (BCNF): stricter form of 3NF.

 # SQL
 **What is SQL?**